 - One partner has begun to enable the other person’s substance use.

 - The non-addicted partner begins to feel like a caretaker instead of a partner of equal standing.

 - One partner begins to be dishonest about their drug or alcohol consumption, sabotaging the trust they share with their partner.

 - Using alcohol or drugs has become more important to a person than providing for their family or spending time with their loved ones.

-- A person’s career is on the rocks due to substance abuse, to the extent that it threatens the family’s financial security.
+- A person’s career is on the rocks due to substance use, to the extent that it threatens the family’s financial security.

-- There is not enough money for food or bills due to how much money is spent on the abused substance.
+- There is not enough money for food or bills due to how much money is spent on the used substance.

 Faced with the stark reality of these issues, many couples may begin contemplating divorce.